brunodpoliveira/Fallout1DemoAI/README.md

 Step 3: Run JAR Files on Windows 10 or Windows 11

 Now that you have Java installed, you're ready to launch your JAR files.
 To do that, first, open a File Explorer window and locate your JAR file.
 Find the JAR file.
 Right-click your JAR file and choose Open With > Java(TM) Platform SE Binary.
 If you don't see that option in the "Open With" menu, then click "Choose Another App" and you'll see the option.
 Select Open With > Java(TM) Platform SE Binary from the menu.
 Your JAR file will launch, and you'll be able to interact with it.
 And that's all there is to it.

 Mac:

 1: Install Java if you don't already have it on your computer.
 You cannot open JAR files without Java installed.
 To install it, go to https://www.java.com/br/download/ and click Download below the most current version of Java, then open it when the download is complete.
-To install a non-Apple file on your Mac, first click OK on the prompt, then on the Apple menu, click System Preferences, click Security & Privacy, unlock the menu, click Open Anyway next to the file name. file and then select Open when prompted.
+To install a non-Apple file on your Mac, first click OK on the prompt, then on the Apple menu, click System Preferences, click Security & Privacy, unlock the menu, click Open Anyway next to the file name file and then select Open when prompted.

 2: Try double-clicking the JAR file to open it.
 Try double-clicking the JAR file to open it.
 If it is an executable and Java is installed,